In 1893, Tassel House was inaugurated in Brussels. This iconic building by Victor Horta was his first ‘Art Nouveau’ building.

-As the Art Nouveau style emerged in the 1890s, it was the wealthy citizens of Brussels that were at the forefront – demonstrating their socio-economic status by creating homes that were works of art.
+As the Art Nouveau style grew in popularity, it was the wealthy citizens of Brussels that were at the forefront – demonstrating their socio-economic status by creating homes that were works of art.

 The Belgian Comic Strip Center

 This museum is located in the old Waucquez stores – a masterpiece of Art Nouveau designed by Victor Horta.

 Horta was a Belgian architect and one of the key figures in the emergence of the Art Nouveau style.